Chymyst/chymyst-core/docs/chymyst-core.md

 It can also happen that a reaction started but the timeout was reached before the reaction performed the reply.
 In that case, the reaction that replies to a blocking molecule can detect whether the reply was not received due to timeout.
-This is achieved with the `checkTimeout()` method of the reply emitter:
+This is achieved by checking the `Boolean` value returned by the reply emitter:

 ```scala
 import scala.concurrent.duration.DurationInt